mathospot/ESS_Tech_Test/README.md

 3. **Puppet Configuration:**
    - Puppet should automatically run as part of the Packer-built image once the VMs are deployed, ensuring proper system configuration.

+## **Disclaimer**

+> **Note:**
+> - Only the Ubuntu Puppet configuration has been fully tested and works as expected.
+> - Windows Puppet configuration has been partially tested due to time constraints.
+> - macOS has not been tested at all, as I couldn't find a feasible way to deploy a VM with that OS.
+> - Packer configuration has been tested OK for both Ubuntu and partially for Windows due to lack of time.
+> - Terraform deployments work fine for both Ubuntu and Windows.